django-security-tutorials/hands-on-web-security-slides/student-handout/slides.md

 There are two common ways to use cookies to store session data.

 One is to use a `session ID` cookie; the cookie contains a random number.
-When server processes a request, it checks what _session data_ is associated with the session ID, loads that into memory, and hands it to the view function.
+When the server processes a request, it checks what _session data_ is associated with the session ID, loads that into memory, and hands it to the view function.

 Another is to take the session data, e.g. `{'user_id': 3}`, turn that into text, and store the text in the cookie!
 This way, the server receives the raw session data.
 No need to look it up in a database from session ID to session _data_.